Here’s an example of one of my first successful falling droplet pictures:

 2. Use extension tubes, so that this shot can be fully framed by the camera.
 This is an example of how close you can get, so you don’t need to crop later and lose resolution:

-3. If i had Noise Ninja and better version of photoshop, I would sharpen the drop using High Pass filter, and reduce the noise better using Noise Ninja plug in.
+3. If I had noise reduction software (such as Topaz DeNoise) and better version of photoshop, I would sharpen the drop using High Pass filter, and reduce the noise better using the plug in.